caprover/caprover-website/content/en/docs/service-update-override.md

 ## Schema

-For the "Service Update Override", you can use both yaml and JSON.
-The schema needs to match [Service Update Object](https://docs.docker.com/reference/api/engine/version/v1.43/#tag/Service/operation/ServiceUpdate) in Docker API.
-In YAML format, it'll be something like the following YAML.
-Note that this is just a partial example, there are many more customization parameter available.
+For the "Service Update Override", you can use YAML or JSON.
+The schema must match the [Service Update object](https://docs.docker.com/reference/api/engine/version/v1.44/#tag/Service/operation/ServiceUpdate) in Docker Engine API v1.44.
+The following YAML is a partial example; the API supports additional parameters.

 ```yaml
 TaskTemplate: